Logo Global Gateway

 16 training courses are now available through the CopPhil Digital Campus, providing a lasting learning resource for users across the country.
 In 2025, more than 300 participants from over 67 institutions took part in 21 training sessions, delivered through a combination of online and on-site formats.
 These sessions progressed from introductory and theoretical modules to hands-on practical training, enabling participants to apply EO tools and workflows to real-world use cases.

-To recognise these achievements, a certification ceremony was held during Philippine Space Week in August 2025, celebrating participants who successfully completed the CopPhil training programme and highlighting the growing national community of EO practitioners supported by the initiative.
+To recognize these achievements, a certification ceremony was held during Philippine Space Week in August 2025, celebrating participants who successfully completed the CopPhil training programme and highlighting the growing national community of EO practitioners supported by the initiative.

 Events and Stakeholder Engagement

 In 2025, CopPhil significantly expanded its visibility through active participation in major national and international events.
-In June, CopPhil was featured at the Living Planet Symposium organised by the European Space Agency in Vienna, Austria, increasing its international profile and connecting the initiative to the wider global Earth Observation community.
+In June, CopPhil was featured at the Living Planet Symposium organized by the European Space Agency in Vienna, Austria, increasing its international profile and connecting the initiative to the wider global Earth Observation community.
 The Philippine Space Week in August marked a major milestone, providing high-profile national visibility and direct engagement with local institutions, professionals, and students.

 Regional outreach continued in November at the Asia-Pacific Regional Space Agency Forum (APRSAF).
 CopPhil contributed to the EU–Copernicus Youth Challenge and the SCOPE Digital launch event, highlighting opportunities for young professionals and regional collaboration.
 The year concluded with participation in PhilGEOS in December, firmly anchoring CopPhil within the Philippine Earth Observation and Geoinformatics ecosystem.